jigpu/linuxwacom-wiki-archive/wiki/Wacom_Tablet_Set_Up.md

     combination
 -   tablet button 1 should now toggle the touch between on and off

-**Tip** If you are using a xorg.conf the symlink for the Bamboo P&T pad is wacom-touch not wacom.

 **Tip** No one has yet reported trying a stylus with an eraser on the Bamboo Pen that I'm aware of.
 If anyone has and the eraser works please notify us at